jvillavi/devops-blog/README.md

 **Build Instructions**

-1. Cloning the project (with dependencies)
+1. Clone the project (with dependencies):

 ```
 git clone $REPO --recurse-submodules
 ```

-2. Execute Hugo and make container image
+2. Build the static site and container image:

 ```
 cd build